 Carbon dioxide, or CO2, is a colorless, odorless gas that is naturally abundant within the atmosphere.
-Outside, carbon dioxide accounts for just 0.033 percent of Earth's atmospheric gases, but within the home, this level can increase, since all humans and animals exhale it as a waste product of respiration.
+Outside, carbon dioxide accounts for just 0.033 percent of Earth's atmospheric gases, but within the home, this level can increase.
 At low levels, carbon dioxide is harmless to humans, but elevated values can lead to a range of health problems, including headaches, fatigue and breathing difficulties.
+There are several causes of elevated carbon dioxide levels in homes.

 Outdoors, carbon dioxide levels are typically found to be 250 to 350 parts per million.
 Typical occupied spaces with good air exchange have carbon dioxide levels between 350 and 1,000 parts per million.
 Since humans exhale carbon dioxide as part of respiration, overcrowded houses may lead to elevated carbon dioxide levels.
 Studies have explicitly demonstrated that carbon dioxide associated with overcrowding can lead to significant effects upon health.
 For example, Kovensi and co-workers at the Children's Hospital of Eastern Ontario found that elevated carbon dioxide levels -- an average value of 1,358 parts per million -- was associated with an increased occurrence of respiratory infections.